Skip to main content

 One of the requirements of lenders is proof of deposit and evidence where this money is coming from.
 If you tell them that you are saving up, they will ask for evidence of these savings like your last months’ bank statement.
 If you tell them that this is a loan from your parents, they will add this as a factor for your affordability.

-If you are a first-time buyer who is a bit lost in applying for a mortgage, we advise you to hire a mortgage broker.
+If you are a first-time buyer who is a bit lost in applying for a mortgage, we advise you to hire a mortgage advisor.
 They can help you arrange all the documents and will help you improve your chance of getting your loan approved.

 Trading Up or Moving Home